Radical Thinking

 Why the traditional agency model is dead, and why adapting to AI requires rebuilding your entire business engine from the ground up.

-4 mins · 23-02-2026
+4 mins · 23/02/2026 · Stephan van Wijk

-"As the owner of a creative digital agency that has been at the forefront of technology since 2008, I've seen every hype cycle.
+As the owner of a creative digital agency that has been at the forefront of technology since 2008, I've seen every hype cycle.
 But this isn't a cycle.
-It's an extinction-level event for the traditional agency model."
+It's an extinction-level event for the traditional agency model.

-The End of the Billable Hour
+The end of the billable hour

 Right now, artificial intelligence is an existential threat to the entire structure of the advertising and creative industries.
 Copywriters, app developers, web designers, and even the Hollywood movie industry are being exposed.

 Why?
 Because of the sheer velocity of the technology.
 What took us weeks of client acquisition, concept building, and execution just a year ago can now be visualized and executed at lightning speed.
-A full-on, Hollywood-tier video production that required a massive crew and months of post-production can now be achieved in weeks—or even days—using AI video generation.
+A full-on, Hollywood-tier video production that required a massive crew and months of post-production can now be achieved in weeks — or even days — using AI video generation.

 This breaks the traditional revenue model.
 How do you charge a client for three weeks of work when the actual execution now takes three hours?
 You can't.